phoenixe-nuaa/LearningNotes/React Tutorial/React_Tutorial_Notes.md

 - Properties and methods in JSX are **camelCase** - `onclick` will become `onClick`.
 - **Self-closing** tags *must* end in a slash - e.g. `<img />`

-JavaScript expressions can also be embedded inside JSX using curly braces, including variables, functions, and properties.
+JavaScript expressions can also be embedded inside JSX using ***curly braces***, including variables, functions, and properties.

 ```jsx
 const name = 'Tania'